signalapp/Signal-Desktop/README.md

 Dependencies
 ============

-Dependencies are managed by [bower](bower.io).
-You'll need to install node, npm, and bower to change them.
+Dependencies are managed by [bower](bower.io) and built with [grunt](gruntjs.com).
+To change them, you'll need to install node and npm, then run `npm install` to install bower, grunt, and related plugins.

 ### Adding a bower component